-Starting January 1, 2021, the ORM-D label will no longer be accepted for Dangerous Goods shipments.
-Here’s what the label had to say on the occasion of its retirement from public service.
+Starting January 1, 2021, the ORM-D mark will no longer be accepted for Dangerous Goods shipments.
+Here’s what the mark had to say on the occasion of its retirement from public service.

 Hello, hazmat shippers and Dangerous Goods professionals everywhere.
 I’m here to announce my retirement from public service, as my last day on the job will be December 31, 2020.

 I have mixed emotions.
 On the one hand, I’ll miss helping millions of shipments every day reach their destinations compliantly.
 But I’ve had a five-year transition period to get used to the idea.
 And I know my job will be extremely well-handled by internationally harmonized Limited Quantity mark labels.
 Those shipments will be in good hands.